menu

 One downside of living in Cartersville, however, is that residents on average have to contend with a long commute, spending on average 39.93 minutes every day commuting to work.

-Cartersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Cartersville doesn't have a public transportation system that people use for their commute.

 Demographics

-The population of Cartersville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Cartersville, 21.22% have at least a bachelor's degree.
+The education level of Cartersville citizens is a little higher than the average for US cities and towns: 21.22% of adults in Cartersville have at least a bachelor's degree.

 The per capita income in Cartersville in 2022 was $42,114, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $168,456 for a family of four.
 However, Cartersville contains both very wealthy and poor people as well.